 We are committed to online safety at St Dominic Savio.
-Our children are taught the five SMART rules to stay safe online.
+Our children are taught the SMART rules to stay safe online.
 The children learn about online safety in our school curriculum.
 We ensure children understand how to stay safe online, the dangers of inappropriate use of mobile technology and social networking sites.
 Each year we take part in February's Safer Internet Day.
 We liaise with external agencies to support and train children and parents in staying safe online.

 Questions for pupils:

 1. If you felt uncomfortable about anything you saw, or if anybody asked you for your personal details such as your address on the internet, would you know where to go for help?

 2. If anybody sent you hurtful messages on the internet or on your mobile phone, would you know who to tell?

 3. Can you tell me one of the rules your school has for using the internet?

 4. Can you describe the risks of posting inappropriate content on the internet?

 As parents, you may have seen children say or write things that were not intended to be hurtful but that others found offensive or upsetting.
 Help your child to evaluate whether or not something is acceptable to post by reminding them that, if they would not say it to the person's face or out loud, they should not say it online either.

 The nature of the internet makes it difficult to erase content completely.
 Consider having a conversation about how some items which are online can hurt feelings, affect offline relationships and even jeopardise future opportunities.